-Adolescent Wellbeing is run by Annie Burton MBACP (Accred).
+Adolescent Wellbeing is managed by Annie Burton MBACP (Accred).
 Annie has over 20 years experience of working with young people during which she has developed a true and deep understanding of their world.

 She started working as a Teaching Assistant in 1999 and soon realised had a natural ability to offer empathy and understanding to those who were going through difficult and emotional times.
 Her training as a counsellor started in 2008 and after 4 years, became a full member of the British Association of Counselling & Psychotherapy (BACP).
 In June 2017 she became an Accredited member of the BACP.

 After gaining her counselling qualification, she became the school counsellor offering one to one and group therapy for young people aged 11 – 18yrs.
 Some of the work she has done has been quite complex but with extensive training and knowledge, is competent and confident in working with such cases.